sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 ### New controls for working with OneDrive
 <a name="newcontrols"> </a>

 You can select a control to create new Office documents, upload files, synchronize your files for offline use, and share your files.
-For more info, see "Simple controls" on [The OneDrive Blog](https://go.microsoft.com/fwlink/?LinkID=620285&amp;clcid=0x4809).
+For more info, see [Get started creating, managing, and sharing files in OneDrive and SharePoint](https://support.microsoft.com/office/get-started-creating-managing-and-sharing-files-in-onedrive-and-sharepoint-123ff6b5-3c93-4a60-99d4-ca1bfb1734fe).

 ### Open Document Format (ODF) available for document libraries
 <a name="ODF"> </a>